NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 We did not have any stories that did not pass all the acceptance criteria.
 This is due to the team doing consistent bug checks throughout the process.

 ### Unit Testing and Code Coverage
-> _**[Sprint 4]** Discuss your unit testing strategy.
-Report on the code coverage
-> achieved from unit testing of the code base.
-Discuss the team's
-> coverage targets, why you selected those values, and how well your
-> code coverage met your targets._

 ![Code Coverage](CodeCoverage.png)

 Using mock objects, our team tested the mode, controller, and persistence